Special Digital Objects

 Suppose your app can manage files on the machine heliport is running on.
 It is not a good idea to expose files like this in practice, but it makes for a simple example using just pythons built-in functionality.

 You don’t have to do all the steps to get something working.
 You can keep all the code in models.py of your app.
 Implementation of a view that allows to add / edit the objects is not part of this section.
-Look at How to Integrate a new Module for that.
+Look at How to Integrate a New Module for that.

 A Django model to represent the files or directories